samyukthababu/music-genre-classification/README.md

 | CNN + ReLU + Batch Normalisation + Adam | 100% | 65.03% | 56.41% |
 | CNN + ReLU + Batch Normalisation + RMSprop | 33.08% | 30.55% | 31.25% |

-The accuracy for the 4 networks, for 100 epochs in the code are shown in the table below:
+The accuracy for the 4 networks for 100 epochs are shown in the table below:

 | Network Architectures | Training Accuracy | Validation Accuracy | Test Accuracy |
 | --- | --- | --- | --- |